 Many, many kids will be getting tech toys and video games this holiday season, and they’ll rightfully want a chance to play with them.
-Screen time limits during Christmas vacation should definitely be relaxed, but how much is too much?
+Screen time limits during winter break should definitely be relaxed, but how much is too much?
 How do you keep them present when tech presents seem to encourage the opposite?
-In this holiday edition of Setting Limits, we provide some tips for setting screen time limits during Christmas break.
+In this special holiday post, we provide some tips for setting screen time limits during winter break.
 We suggest talking to your kids about these ground rules before Christmas vacation even starts so that limit-setting goes more smoothly.

 Play Together It’s only natural for kids to want to play with toys after they open them — today’s toys just happen to be electronic devices and video games.
 If you’re a family that already plays games together, there’s no better opportunity for bonding than this.
 And if you haven’t played video games with your kids before, what better time to start?
-If you plan on enjoying a larger family gathering with extended family, games like those in the Wii Sports series or Kinect games can be worth hours of entertainment and get everyone moving and laughing.
+If you plan on enjoying a larger family gathering with extended family, games like Nintendo Switch Sports or Let’s Dance can be worth hours of entertainment and get everyone moving and laughing.
 Your memory-making might not look like a Norman Rockwell painting, but it’s still memory-making — and you’ll be opening a dialogue about video games that will serve you and your children far into the future.

 Go Dark at Dinner Sometimes children aren’t the only tech offenders when it comes to turning off the devices and tuning into the rest of the family.
-The idea of “going dark” at dinner was a bit of a fad recently, but there’s something to it.
-Consider making a blanket rule for the whole family that no one brings their devices to the table (you could even try not even talking about technology).
+Consider making a blanket rule for the whole family that no one brings their devices to the table (you could even try not even talking about technology.)
 Parents modeling this kind of behavior doesn’t just encourage a sense of togetherness, it can also be helpful for enforcing other limit-setting rules around the holidays.

-And finally, the most important limit-setting rule (as always) is: Don’t be too hard on them, or on yourself, if screen time limits during Christmas break are difficult to stick to.
+And finally, the most important limit-setting rule (as always) is: Don’t be too hard on them, or on yourself, if screen time limits during winter break are difficult to stick to.